Navashakthi Vaibhava: Plot

-While in Gokarna, the relatives hatch a plan to get the wealth by choking the grandmother to death and then arranging the funeral.
+While visiting the Renuka Yellamma Temple in Saundatti and the Banashankari Temple in Badami, the relatives' attempts at killing the children and grabbing the wealth go futile.
+When Vishnu and his family are outside, the relatives try to blow away the lamps by sitting on them, but they get burnt badly.
+While in Gokarna, the relatives hatch a plan to get the wealth by choking the grandmother to death and then arranging the funeral, since an immediate death in the family will render the vow useless.
 The procession ends up at the Bhadrakali Temple.
 The goddess Bhadrakali arrives in the form of a tantrik and loudly asks the procession why they have arrived here.
 When they tell her the reason, she says the old lady is not dead.
 She shouts at the corpse and it wakes up alive.
-Then she explains the importance of the temple, saying it was built to ensure the protection of the place.
-Vishnu and his family also get the fifth lamp lit.
+Then she explains the history and the importance of the temple, saying it was built to ensure the protection of the place.
+Vishnu and his family also get the lamps lit.

 All throughout the journey, the jealous relatives try to kill the children & disrupt the pilgrimage, but each time, their efforts are thwarted by the goddesses.
 Finally, at Kollur, they resort to black magic.
 Meanwhile, Vishnu is at the Mookambika Temple, worshipping the goddess.
-Prasad and Devi plan to hold a dance performance, but as they are practicing, the sorcerer chokes them.
+Prasad and Devi plan to hold a dance performance, but as they are practising, the sorcerer chokes them.
 Saubhagya, horrifyingly watching them, prays to goddess Mookambika to save her children.
 Mookambika appears in the form of a woman and heals them.
 She then tells Saubhagya that the children are destined to become great people in the future.
-The other goddesses also appear to watch the performance.
+The other goddesses also appear to watch the performance and get the kids dressed up in their costumes.
 As the performance begins, the sorcerer chokes them again to the brink of death.
 Vishnu and Saubhagya pray to the nine goddesses and the eight goddesses merge into Mookambika & kill the sorcerer & relatives, by burning them.
-The children are alive again and complete the performance, followed by a loud applause from the audience.
-The nine goddesses bless Vishnu, Saubhagya, Devi and Prasad as the film ends.
+Mookambika resurrects the children and restores their voices.
+The children complete the performance, followed by a loud applause from the audience.
+The nine goddesses bless Vishnu, Saubhagya, Devi, and Prasad as the film ends.
+The family then returns to Bengaluru.